Stay warm! Your life may depend on it

 - Dressing in layers is key when the weather outside is frightful

-(CNN)Baby, it's cold outside -- and many of us first feel the freezing temperatures of winter in our toes and fingertips before elsewhere in the body.
+(CNN)Baby, it's cold outside -- really, really cold -- and many of us first feel the freezing temperatures of winter in our toes and fingertips before elsewhere in the body.

 This happens as your body works to protect your vital organs from the cold, said Dr. Suzanne Salamon, associate chief of clinical programs at Beth Israel Deaconess Medical Center in Boston.